lin404/hpc-stencil/report/report-mpi.md

 # MPI Explorations

 ## Abstract
+Message Passing Interface (MPI) is widely used in large scale parallel application in science and engineering.
+Furthermore utilising the concept of data streams in MPI, halo exchange algorithm is popular.
+This report explained row decomposition model and tile decomposition model for halo exchange, further introduced several functions which can be used for each model in MPI, also pointed that computing performance has been improved by using MPI.

 ## Introduction
-MPI - Message Passing Interface is a specification of message passing libraries, it provides a lot of functions which developers can use to specify multiple computers or multiple processor cores within the same computer to identify and implement a single parallel program across distributed memory.
+MPI - Message Passing Interface is a specification of message passing libraries.
+It provides several functions which developers can use to specify multiple computers or multiple processor cores within the same computer in order to identify and implement a single parallel program across distributed memory.

 A communicator defines a group of MPI processes.
-When an MPI application starts, the group is initially given a predefined name called MPI_COMM_WORLD, for simple programs we do not have to worry about names.
-Additionally, in this group, each process is assigned a unique rank.
+When an MPI application starts, the group is initially given a predefined name called MPI_COMM_WORLD (simple programs have no need to worry about names).
+Additionally, every process of this group is assigned a unique rank.

 Each process starts its own part of the program and explicitly communicates with other processes by exchanging data.
-For instance, one process sends a copy of the data to another process, and the other process receives it.
+For instance, one process sends a copy of the data to another process, and the target process receives it.
 Communications such as this which involve one sender and receiver are known as point-to-point communications.

-Basic send/receive is blocking communication, there is also non-blocking communication in MPI.
-MPI_Send() and MPI_Recv() are blocking functions.
-The process sending data will be blocked until data has been delivered and the buffer is emptied.
-The process receiving data will be blocked until a matching message is received from the system and the buffer is filled.
-Blocking communication is simple to use but can be prone to deadlocks.
-MPI_ISEND() and MPI_IRECV() are non-blocking functions.
+Basic send/receive functions are blocking communication, there is also non-blocking communication in MPI.
+Whereas MPI_Send() and MPI_Recv() are blocking functions.
+The process of sending data will be stopped until data has been delivered and the buffer is emptied.
+The process of receiving data will also be blocked until a matching message is received from the system and the buffer is filled.
+Blocking communication is fairly simple to use but can be prone to deadlocks.
+On the other hand, MPI_ISEND() and MPI_IRECV() are the non-blocking alternatives.
 These functions return immediately even if the communication is not finished yet.
 Non-blocking communication leads to improved performance but needs to use MPI_Wait() or MPI_Test() to see whether the communication has finished.

 One commonly used communication pattern for domain decomposition problems is halo exchange.
-Each process stores its boundary data in halo regions.
-At every timestep, these regions are exchanged with neighbouring processes so that every process has access to the correct information.
-The processes then use their newly acquired information to update the halo regions for the next timestep.
-For a big calculation of a grid of cells, we can consider decomposing original grid into multiple smaller grids, each owned by a different rank, so that each rank only calculates its own data.
+Each process computes its own data in core region.
+At every timestep, the data is exchanged with neighbour processes so that every process has access to the correct information.
+The processes then use their newly acquired information to update the halo regions for the next computing.
+For a big calculation of a grid of cells,  decomposing original grid into multiple smaller grids should be considered.
+Each part is owned by a different process so that each process only stores and calculates fewer data.
 The gird can be decomposed by columns or rows, or as tiles.

 ## Halo Exchange - Decompose by rows
-To achieve better performance, instead of starting with decomposing by columns, I challenged decompose the grid by rows firstly, since I know row-major order leads to improved performance in computing from last assignment.
+As a strategy of halo exchange I tried to divide rows of stencil to achieve better performance.
+I did this instead of starting with dividing columns since I know that row-major order leads to improved performance in computing from my previous assignment.

-Split a grid of cells by rows equally to every rank, each rank sends the data of its first row of core regions to the rank-1(if it's the first rank, it will send to the last rank), and sends the data of its last row of core regions to the rank+1(if it's the last rank, it will send data to the first rank).
-Each rank receives the data from rank-1 and rank+1, then updates the data of its halo regions.
-(Figure_1)
+Decomposing cells of stencil by rows into multiple chunks as shown in Figure_1, each chunk belongs to a different rank.
+Allocate additional rows at above and bottom of each chunk for computational work, these cells are not updated locally, but provide values when updating the borders of this chunk.
+To update those cells, every process sends the information of cells in the first row and the last row to the pair of neighbors rank x-1 and x+1, and places the received borders in the halo region from its neighbors.
+In each rank, the cells in the first and last row can be calculated as a 5-point with extended information in the halo region, but the calculation of cells in the first and last column is still 4-point.

 ### MPI_Sendrecv
-Since non-blocking functions start data exchange immediately which gets better performance, I use MPI_IRECV instead of MPI_RECV.
-Each rank needs to send and receive data, so instead of MPI_Irecv, MPI_Send and MPI_Wait, using MPI_Sendrecv may not be faster, but more convenient, the send-receive operations combine in one call the sending of a message to one destination and the receiving of another message from another process.
+There are a lot of sending and receiving functions in MPI for exchanging message.
+I choose to use MPI_Sendrecv, so that the send-receive operations combine in one call the sending of a message to one destination and the receiving of another message from another process.
+In other words, Instead of using MPI_Irecv, MPI_Send and MPI_Wait, MPI_Sendrecv is more convenient.

 ## Halo Exchange - Decompose as tiles
-Secondly, I tried to decompose the grid as tiles.
-Split a grid of cells as tiles to every rank, each rank sends the boundary data of kernel to each neighbour rank and receives the data from all neighbour ranks, then updates the data of its halo regions.
-(Figure_2)
+I tried to decompose cells of the stencil as tiles so that each cell can be calculated as a 5-point stencil with extended information in the first and last columns.

+Decompose cells into multiple chunks as tiles as shown in Figure_2, each chunk belongs to a different rank.
+Allocate additional space for a series of cells around the edges of each chunk.
+As two-dimensional border exchange, processes perform horizontal border exchanges with their up and down neighbours and perform vertical border exchange with their left and right neighbours.
+Processes receive the messages from their neighbours and update the edge cells in the halo region.

 ### MPI_DIMS_CREATE
-Not like decompose by rows, the neighbour ranks of rank x can be specified as rank x-1 and rank x+1, I choose to use cartesian topologies to easily locate all neighbour ranks in a mesh.
-In MPI, the function MPI_DIMS_CREATE helps developers select a balanced distribution of processes per coordinate direction, depending on the number of processes in the group to be balanced.
-The entries in the array dim are set to describe a cartesian grid with ndims dimensions and a total of nnodes nodes.
-The dimensions are set to be as close to each other as possible, using an appropriate divisibility algorithm.
-I use it to partition all the processes into a 2-dimensional topology, and set dims[i] = 0 so that the routines are modified.
+Unlike row decomposition, the neighbours of processes are more complex to located in tiles decomposition.
+I choose to use MPI_DIMS_CREATE to partition all the processes into a 2-dimensional topology, so that it is easier to locate all neighbour ranks in a mesh.

+In MPI, the function MPI_DIMS_CREATE helps to select a balanced distribution of processes per coordinate direction, depending on the number of processes in the group to be balanced.
+And the dimensions will be set to be as close to each other as possible by using an appropriate divisibility algorithm which is friendly to the network communication.
+Setting dims[i] = 0 allows routine to modify the number of nodes in dimension i.

 ### MPI_CART_CREATE
+I used MPI_CART_CREATE with setting reorder = false(0) and periods[i] = false(0), it is paired with MPI_DIMS_CREATE for handling the cartesian topology information in the communicator.

-Paired with MPI_DIMS_CREATE, MPI_CART_CREATE returns a handle to a new communicator to which the cartesian topology information is attached.
-If reorder = true, the rank of each process will be reordered onto the physical machine, which will cause the errors in this stencil code for specifical calculation of boundary.
-Therefore, I set reorder = false(0), so the rank of each process in the new group is identical to its rank in the old group.
-Additionally, as the specifical calculation of boundary in the stencil, I set periods[i] = false(0), specifying the grid is not periodic in each dimension.
-In other words, coordinate 0 in dimension n is not a neighbour of coordinate n_max (Figure_3), so that the data of boundary will not be updated.
+There are some optional constraints that can be specified by the users.
+I set reorder = false(0), so that the number of each rank in the new group is identical to it in the old group; if reorder is setted to true, the rank of each process will be reordered onto the physical machine, which might cause the incorrect calculation for ordered computing.
+Additionally, I set periods[i] = false(0) specifying the grid is not periodic in each dimension.
+In other words, coordinate 0 in dimension n is not a neighbour of coordinate n_max as shown in Figure_3, so that the border cells of boundary rank will not be updated.

 ### MPI_Neighbor_alltoall
-Consider each rank passes the message to all 4 of neighbour ranks, rather than using MPI_Send/MPI_IRecv to optimise each message individually, I use MPI_Neighbor_alltoall for message exchange where MPI can optimise the whole pattern of messages.
-So that I only need to package all messages, then MPI will send the specified size of messages to each neighbour rank at once, and each rank receives all messages from all neighbour ranks at once, then unpackages the message and updates the data of halo region.
-By using MPI_Neighbor_alltoall, the code is much simpler and easier to read.
+Considering that each rank exchanges messages to 4 of neighbours, rather than using MPI_Send/MPI_IRecv to optimise each message individually, I use MPI_Neighbor_alltoall for message exchange, so that the code is much simpler and easier to read.

+MPI_Neighbor_alltoall is a collective operation in which all processes send and receive the same amount of data to each neighbor.
+Processes package all edges in one sending buffer, MPI will send the specified size of messages to neighbours which have been determined in cartesian topology, then processes receive messages from neighbours, unpackage the messages and update the cells in halo region.

 ## Performance Analysis
-I completed the code with 2 different patterns of halo exchange, decompose by rows and decompose as tiles.
-I compared their runtime by running code on 2~16 cores (Figure_4).
-The results shows that decompose as tiles performs much better than decompose by rows.
-And in decompose by rows, the runtime does not change much with more than 4 cores.
-However, in decompose as tiles, the performance is getting better with 16 cores, but the performance is not as good as expected like a linear.
+I compared the runtime of row decomposition and tile decomposition by running code on 2~16 cores as shown in Figure_4.
+The results shows that tile decomposition performs much better than row decomposition.
+The runtime does not change much with more than 4 cores with row decomposition.
+However, the runtime is getting shorter on 16 cores with tile decomposition.

-With using single precision, the operational intensity of stencil is 0.375.
-Refer to roofline model of Intel Xeon CPU E5-2670 (Sandy Bridge) on 16 cores, when OI = 0.375, the rate limiting is memory bandwidth bound, so performance is all about moving bytes.
-With 16 cores, the peak DRAM bandwidth is about 66 GB/s, tiles halo exchange code is using
+I tried to analysis performance of tile decomposition, since it dose not increase linearly as expected.
+First of all, I get that the operational intensity of stencil is 0.375 with using single precision, referring to roofline model of Intel Xeon CPU E5-2670 (Sandy Bridge) on 16 cores, I know the rate limiting is memory bandwidth bound when OI is 0.375, so performance is all about moving bytes.
+The peak DRAM bandwidth is about 66 GB/s on 16 cores, while I couldn't measure the memory bandwidth used by the given program.
+However, to increase the usage of memory bandwidth, except single instruction multiple Data (SIMD), a little known feature non-temporal instructions can be considered.

-mpirun -n 16 -l amplxe-cl -quiet -collect hotspots -trace-mpi -result-dir vtune.txt my_app ./

 ## Conclusion
-There is room for improvement，as the best result I could get from halo exchange(decompose as tiles) shows below.
-(Figure_3)
+There is room for improvement, the best result I could get from tile decomposition of halo exchange as shown in Figure_5.

 ## Reference
 Wikipedia.
 2018.
 Message Passing Interface.
 [ONLINE] Available at: https://en.wikipedia.org/wiki/Message_Passing_Interface.